 Where to stay in Paris

 Looking for the best places to stay in Paris can be an overwhelming task.
 When it comes to chose where to stay in Paris my advice is to think about what type of experience do you want to have.
 Are you looking for 5 star hotel in Paris?
-Or just a place to sleep and have a good breakfast?
+What about renting a villa or a large house for your family?
+Or you just need a place to sleep and have a good breakfast?
 Maybe staying in someone’s house can be an option for a cheap and local Paris experience.
 But doesn’t matter your style, here are some good suggestions from top hotels to affordable places to stay in Paris:

 Airbnb can be a good option for a local experience in Paris, sign up here and get up to 30 USD in credits to spend on accommodation in Paris.